Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Results Comparative Analysis

 \subsubsection{Common Machine Learning Metrics}

 The GLEU and M\textsuperscript{2} scores provide an overall assessment of the models' performance in correcting grammatical errors by comparing the corrected sentences to reference sentences.
-The higher scores achieved by the M2M100 model (GLEU: 0.7896, M\textsuperscript{2}: 0.914) indicate its higher performance among the tested models.
+The rule-based method achieved modest scores (GLEU: 0.3124, M\textsuperscript{2}: 0.401), reflecting its effectiveness in spelling correction but limitations in handling complex grammatical errors.
+The higher scores achieved by the M2M100 model (GLEU: 0.7896, M\textsuperscript{2}: 0.914) indicate its superior performance among the tested models.
 The LLM-based models---Gemma 2b and MT5-small---obtained moderate scores, which shows their ability to correct some errors but not as effectively as the M2M100 model.